The Crusade

 The Wheel of Fortune

 Sue: That’s the best scene in Doctor Who so far.
-It’s just three men shouting at each other in a room but the dialogue and direction took it to another level.
-The script really is amazing.
+It’s three men shouting at each other in a room, but the dialogue and the direction take it to another level.
+The script is amazing.
 I haven’t got a clue what’s going on but they make it sound brilliant.
-And is it just me or is Hartnell raising his game?
-He’s surrounded by fantastic actors giving it their all and I think it’s rubbing off on him.
+And is it just me or is William Hartnell raising his game?
+He’s surrounded by fantastic actors giving it their all, and I think it’s rubbing off on him.
 He’s never been better.

 The Warlords

 Me: Already?
 But this is one of the better recons.
-We’ve even got the remastered audio -
+We’ve even got the remastered audio.

 Sue: It’s fine.
 I actually prefer the recons when it’s just people standing around talking, but when there’s an action scene I really want to see it.
 I’m also finding some of the dialogue difficult to understand when I can’t see their lips move.